mam-luk/kipchak-template/README.md

 which is a set of components added on top of Slim Framework (https://www.slimframework.com/) - to help build APIs quickly.
 Learn more about why Kipchak on https://github.com/mam-luk/kipchak.

-This template demonstrates all the features of Kipchack which configurable largely via YAML files under the config folder, and it lays out a foundation for an opinionated way of using Slim.
+This template demonstrates all the features of Kipchack which are configurable largely via YAML files under the config folder, and it lays out a foundation for an opinionated way of using Slim.
 It does not restrict any anything within Slim, and you can still use it as a vanilla Slim application.